tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/常见问题/其他问题_intl_en.md

 4. Check whether the value of the `type` parameter in the request packet is the same as the type of the content template applied for (0 indicates regular SMS, while 1 indicates marketing SMS).
 5. Check whether the request content is in the same format as the content template applied for.
 For example, **a mismatch may occur due to invisible characters such as spaces.**
 6. If the content contains Chinese characters, please make sure that they need to be encoded in UTF-8.
-7. A Mainland China SMS template can only be used for sending messages to mobile numbers in Mainland China, while a Global SMS template can only be used for sending messages to mobile numbers outside Mainland China.
+7. A Chinese mainland SMS template can only be used for sending messages to mobile numbers in the Chinese mainland, while a Global SMS template can only be used for sending messages to mobile numbers outside the Chinese mainland.
 8. If the problem persists, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 ### What should I do if error 1016 is returned?